rishi1798/Custom-User-Authentication/README.md

 1.First of all create and activate the virtual environment.

-2.After activating the virtual environment install all the dependencies by command pip install -r requirements.txt
+2.After activating the virtual environment install all the dependencies by command pip install -r requirements.txt make sure u are inside task folder before installing dependencies.

 3. Now before running migrations,in your settings.py comment out 'django.contrib.admin' from installed app and admin url from urls.py of settings.